Basic-Com/Xbox/README.md

 📄 Reads user data from a structured users.txt file

-🧠 Supports usernames with spaces (e.g., zayvia x)
+🧠 Supports usernames with spaces (e.g., xbox)

 📊 Clean, embedded response with username and IP info